J-Booth/virtual-world/README.md

 ## Features in the works:

-More options...
+Tech Shop and Pizza Shop

 ## Features to be implemented:

-Pizza Shop, Tech Shop, Hangman, rock-paper-scissors, a number guessing game, Tasks and a Help Menu
+Hangman, rock-paper-scissors, a number guessing game, Tasks and a Help Menu